Master week 2026

 Registration: No registration, open to all interested.
 The information meeting is in English.

-Do you dream about an international career and solving fundamental development challenges?
-Your next step to achieve this is to join the meeting about the Master in Globalisation and Sustainable Development.
+Do you aspire to an international career and want to work with pressing global development challenges?
+Your next step to achieve this is to join the meeting about the Master in Global Relations and Sustainable Development.

-All bachelor students in humanities or social sciences (with 80 credits in Political Science, Sociology, Social Anthropology, History, Geography, European Studies, Social Economics, Development Studies, International Relations and Social Work) are welcome to join our meeting.
+This programme is open to all bachelor students in humanities or social sciences who have at least 80 credits in subjects such as Political Science, Sociology, Social Anthropology, History, Geography, European Studies, Social Economics, Development Studies, International Relations, or Social Work.

 Get advanced knowlegde about:

-• Effects of globalistation on civil society and state power
+- Effects of global relations on civil society and state power

-More information about Master of Science in Globalisation and Sustainable Development
+More information about Master of Science in Global Relations and Sustainable Development